wikip-co/.github/profile/README.md

 To get this static html, this public repo is added as a submodule in each of the other repos.
 The other repos contain the tools necessary to build and process content.
 They each represent either the root or different sub-directory sites that write files to specific folders in the public repo.

-### Main Source Repo
+### Main Source

 URL: https://github.com/wikip-co/main_source

 The main source repo is used to publish a single-page website to the root of https://wikip.co/.
 The purpose of this root page is to list the links to all the active sub-directories being published.
 Each of these sub-directories is a self-contained, multi-page site with its own distinct css and resource files.

-### wiki_theme Repo
+### wiki_theme

 URL: https://github.com/wikip-co/wiki_theme

 The wiki_theme repo contains shared themes that each site uses.
 These themes are setup for sites generated using the hexo platform.

-### Sample sub-directory site repo
+### Setting Up a Sub-directory Site

 URL: https://github.com/wikip-co/modern-history_source

-The url above is an example of a repo that is used to publish content for the subdirectory https://wikip.co/modern-history/.
+The url above is an example of a repo that is used to publish content to the sub-directory https://wikip.co/modern-history/.

-When updates are made to this repo, the generated html files are pushed to the public repo (https://github.com/wikip-co/public) under the modern-history/ folder.
-This is done by adding the public repo as a submodule and editing the site config accordingly.
+When updates are made to this repo, the generated html files are pushed to a sub-directory of the public repo (https://github.com/wikip-co/public).
+This is done by adding the public repo as a submodule and editing its `_config.yml` file.

-#### Example creating a new repo
+#### Example

-When creating a new repo for a new sub-directory follow these steps.

-Add the following files:
+Add the following files when setting up a new wiki sub-site:
 ```
+.gitignore
+_config.yml
+package.json
 source/_data/description.yml
 source/_data/resources.yml
 source/_posts/post.md
-.gitignore
-_config.yml
-package.json
 ```
-Add the following submodules:
+Then add the following submodules:
 ```
 git submodule add git@github.com:wikip-co/public.git public/`
 git submodule add git@github.com:wikip-co/wiki_theme themes/`